amaranth-lang/rfcs/text/0074-structured-vcd.md

 - Should we continue to include the "flattened" [pure bit-vector] representation of aggregate signals in the VCD?
 - Does this feature need to be gated/opt-in by default?

+- The simulator currently depends on [westerndigitalcorporation/pyvcd](https://github.com/westerndigitalcorporation/pyvcd) when writing VCD files.
+  However, `pyvcd` only emits scope types defined by the VCD specification (and does not include the `vhdl_record`/`vhdl_array` scopes).
+  When implementing this RFC, should we continue relying on `pyvcd`, or does this warrant the addition of our own code in the simulator for writing VCD files?

 ## Future possibilities
 [future-possibilities]: #future-possibilities

 Since this adds more overhead to VCD output, it's worth mentioning that VCD may be unsuitable for testing very large designs.
-This RFC may be a stepping stone to considering support for alternative waveform formats in the future.
+This RFC can also serve as a stepping stone for supporting alternative waveform formats in the future.